lf-edge/ekuiper/docs/en_US/guide/rules/overview.md

 ## View Rule Status

-When a rule is deployed to eKuiper, we can use the rule indicator to understand the current running status of the rule.
+The rule startup process is asynchronous.
+When a user sends a start command, eKuiper performs necessary static checks and then asynchronously executes the rule's startup operation.
+Therefore, the command response received by the user only indicates that eKuiper has accepted the startup request and set the rule's Expected Status to 'started'.
+This does not mean the rule has begun running.
+Furthermore, a rule that is already running may stop due to runtime exceptions.
 We can get the running status of all rules and the detailed status of a single rule through the rest API.

 The status of all rules can be obtained through [Show Rules](../../api/restapi/rules.md#show-rules), and the status of a single rule can be obtained through [getting the status of a rule](../../api/restapi/rules.md#get-the-status-of-a-rule).